-Experiencing a sudden change in treatment at work after returning from medical leave is a reality for many California employees.
+Some California employees experience changes in treatment at work after returning from medical leave.
 This matters because federal and California laws including the Family and Medical Leave Act and California Family Rights Act strictly prohibit employers from punishing workers for exercising their legal right to medical leave.
-Discover how to recognize medical leave retaliation and understand the protections that guarantee your right to fair treatment and potential legal recourse.
+Learn how to recognize medical leave retaliation and understand the protections available under California and federal law.

 Table of Contents